 - The strike begins; clashes with scabs and police; wide scale of organisation by local Councils of Action; enthusiasm for the strike among the rank and file.

-- Part 3.2 (Bonus): A presentation around the history of the song used in this series, ‘When the Coal Comes from the Rhondda’, recorded for us by the always excellent, Montaigne.
+- Part 3.2 (Bonus): We go into the history of the song used in this series, ‘When the Coal Comes from the Rhondda’, recorded for us by the always excellent, Montaigne.
 Download the song here – Available now exclusively for our supporters on Patreon.

 Participants